|Board Phone:||(803) 896-4400|

 There is no license experience requirement for a sales examination.

 For the broker's examination the law requires three or more years of active licensure within the last five years preceding application.
-To receive recognition for out-of-state experience, the applicant must obtain a Certification of Licensure, including history, education, and disciplinary action from the state real estate regulatory agency(s) where the applicant is or has been licensed.
+To receive recognition for out-of-state experience, a non-resident applicant must obtain a Certification of Licensure, including history, education, and disciplinary action from the state real estate regulatory agency(s) where the applicant is or has been licensed.

 Examinations are scheduled accordingly Monday through Saturday in Beaufort, Charleston, Columbia, Greenville, Myrtle Beach, S.C., and in Charlotte, NC.
 PSI is the examination provider for the Commission and they publish a Candidate Information Bulletin for approved candidates for the real estate examinations.
 Candidates receive a link to this bulletin when they receive the examination eligibility letter from the Commission.
 Examinees must receive a passing score on both portions of the exam (general and state) prior to applying for the appropriate real estate license.
 Retesting may be scheduled accordingly with PSI if one or both portions of the examination are failed.

-II.
-Commission Review - Any applicant who has been convicted of a crime or sanctioned by any licensing agency or has adverse items on a credit report must reveal that fact on their application.
+I. Commission Review - Any applicant who has been convicted of a crime or sanctioned by any licensing agency or has adverse items on a credit report must reveal that fact on their application.
 The Commission may review the application of an individual and then conduct an investigation which may result in a delay in processing time of scheduling the examination application.

-III.
+II.
 Processing Fees - Upon initial application, an individual must pay the following fees:

 PSI's examination fee is $63.
 (Paid directly to PSI at time of registration)